davidgasquez/davidgasquez.com/src/content/blog/2025-12-13-useful-agentic-workflows-2025.md

 - Small end to end.
 Easy in data!
 - Bring the taste, let them do the cooking.
 - Exploit the verify/generate asymmetry

-## Curate Benchmarks

-When I can, I [turn "good" into a number](https://news.ycombinator.com/item?id=46296725) (test, metric, small eval set) and iterate until it improves.
-At that point it becomes evolutionary: generate variants → score → keep winners.
-Evolutionary, GEPA, ...

 ## Better Research